elastic/kibana/TYPESCRIPT.md

 If that happens, just pick the closest one.

 If yarn doesn't find the module it may not have types.
 For example, our `rison_node` package doesn't have types.
+In this case you have a few options:

+1. Contribute types into the DefinitelyTyped repo itself, or
-In this case the best thing to do is create a top level `types` folder and point to that in the tsconfig.
-This is something we should set up for rison_node.
-Infra team already handled this and added: `x-pack/plugins/infra/types/rison_node.d.ts` but other code uses it too and we need to pull it up.
+2. Create a top level `types` folder and point to that in the tsconfig.
+For example, Infra team already handled this for `rison_node` and added: `x-pack/plugins/infra/types/rison_node.d.ts`.
+Other code uses it too so we will need to pull it up.
+Or,
+3. Add a `// @ts-ignore` line above the import.
+This should be used minimally, the above options are better.
+However, sometimes you have to resort to this method.
+For example, the `expect.js` module will require this line.
+We don't have type definitions installed for this library.
+Installing these types would conflict with the jest typedefs for expect, and since they aren't API compatible with each other, it's not possible to make both test frameworks happy.
+Since we are moving from mocha => jest, we don't see this is a big issue.

 ### TypeScripting react files